eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/delta-production.md

 **Considerations**

-- The standard does not provide individual calculation logic for delta production, only the results may be transferred
+- The standard does not define individual calculation logic for delta production, only the results may be submitted
-- Calculation automation and smoothing logic is subject to suppliers individual planning requirements and tools
+- Suppliers should apply appropriate smoothing algorithms, depending on their planning requirements and toolchains
 - Consideration of e.g. stock levels, storage capacity, transport capacity, product or part versioning, perishability, storing or handling requirements is subject to suppliers individual planning and product requirements

 Simulated Delta-Production must not change the material demand.
 It's strictly a simulation feature.